ChrisYeet/star-concat-project-theory/README.txt

+Made by Christopher Yee for Theory of Computation Final Project

 To run this project, take your handy javac or Java Compiler.
 This project is being tested and ran on Java 17.